New York Giants NFL Betting Online

 Founded in 1925, the New York Giants are a foundational legacy franchise.
 The Giants were one of five teams that joined the NFL in 1925.
 The Mara Family has been involved in the team's ownership since the late 1920s.

+The late Wellington Mara was the best-known member of the family ownership.
+He served as general manager and later president of the team as an owner from 1937 to 2005.
 From 1927 through 1963, the Giants were a consistent contender that won four NFL championships.
 The period of 1956 through 1963 was a Golden Era of Glory with six championship game appearances but only one title.
 The Giants lost three consecutive championship games from 1961 through 1963.
 Following that was a long period of darkness.

 Head coach Bill Parcells was not well-known when he took over Big Blue in 1983.
 But by the time Parcells left in 1991, the Giants had won two Super Bowl championships and regained national respect as a power franchise.
 Parcells was later enshrined in the Pro Football Hall of Fame.

 Two of the greatest wins in franchise history came under the leadership of head coach Tom Coughlin.
 In 2007 the Giants were a wild card playoff team but made the Super Bowl, where they ruined the New England Patriots’ bid for an undefeated season.
 In 2011 the Giants were again wild card Super Bowl champions over the Patriots.

 Coughlin had Eli Manning as his quarterback in those days.
 Manning is a future Hall of Famer that rewrote the Giants' passing record book.
 There have been numerous marquee men that have played for Big Blue.
 Frank Gifford, Charlie Conerly, YA Tittle, Phil Simms, Lawrence Taylor, and Eli Manning are among the legends.
+Unfortunately, nobody else has truly stepped to the forefront since No. 10 retired following the 2018 season.

 New York Giants Past Seasons (2000)